null

 What is Mass Loaded Vinyl?

-Mass Loaded Vinyl (MLV) is a polyvinyl chloride, or PVC, that is designed to act as a noise blocking barrier.
+Mass Loaded Vinyl (MLV) is a polyvinyl chloride, or PVC, that is mass loaded to make it an effective noise blocker.
 Our MLV Luxury Liner is one of our favorite and most versatile products when it comes to soundproofing.
-It's great for soudproofing new construction specifically.
+It's great for soundproofing new construction specifically.
 We make it right here in the USA, and it’s combination of versatility and effectiveness make it one of our favorites.

 Product Features